-Anyone who regularly experiences stomach burning and similar symptoms should see a doctor.
-It is important to understand the underlying cause and to receive effective treatment.
+Anyone who regularly experiences stomach burning and similar symptoms should see a doctor to understand the underlying cause and to receive treatment.

-A feeling that the stomach or inner chest is fiery or very acidic can be very painful.
+A feeling that the stomach is fiery or very acidic can be very painful.
 The pain may worsen after eating or during times of stress.

-People tend to feel heartburn along with burning in the stomach.
+People may feel heartburn along with burning in the stomach.
 Heartburn occurs when the burning sensation comes up from the stomach and into the chest.

-There are a few different causes of stomach burning, including:
+There are a few different potential causes of stomach burning, including:

-Indigestion is the common name for dyspepsia, which simply means an upset stomach.
-A one-off bout of indigestion can cause sensations such as stomach burning, along with:
+A one-off bout of indigestion can cause symptoms such as stomach burning, along with:

 Infrequent indigestion is common and not necessarily a sign of an underlying condition.
 A person may simply have eaten too much, something too spicy, or food that was no longer good.